blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 <ol>
 <li>
-<p>Identify the need to overload an implementation.
-We start with the following test case and step file.</p>
+<p>Identify the need to overload an implementation, then create a test case and step file.</p>

 <pre><code class="language-gherkin">
 @DelvingDeeper